 Chappy sees cassowaries regularly when travelling on roads while working his garden maintenance business.
 “If you see a cassowary, please flash your lights to warn other drivers of a road hazard ahead” said Chappy .

 With their community always in their hearts, Chappy and Angela encourage their guests to go out while they are in Mission Beach to support and enjoy locally owned and operated businesses.
 “It’s a great day and wonderful to get so many people attending from intrastate and interstate which supports our local community ‘Chappy’ said.

 Next year’s event is already in the planning.
-The number of tables is limited so if you know your 60’s, 70’s and 80’s music, and would like to be part of the quiz fest being held on August 29th, 2020, call or email Chappy to find out more.
+Table numbers are limited so if you know your 60’s, 70’s and 80’s music, and would like to be part of the quiz fest being held on August 28th, 2021, call or email Chappy to find out more.
 0418 898 940 email@example.com

 For more information;